All Risk Insurance vs. Liability Insurance

 So while general liability can cover you for property damages long after the job’s done, an all risk policy is more limited ending either when the job’s complete, the property is sold, or the owner takes up occupancy.

 Added Value of a Contractors All Risk Insurance Policy

 While having an all risk policy is certainly in your interest, it’s interesting to note that builders all risk insurance can actually be purchased by the builder, the developer, or even the property owner.

 But truth be told, you’ll want to purchase it for yourself.
 It’s a small investment, with a lot of extra value.
 Your advantages in purchasing a contractors all risk policy include:

 - More extensive coverage – You’re more fully covered against unforeseen accidents and mishaps.

 - Increased business potential – Potential jobs will be attracted by this comprehensive level of coverage.

-- Enhanced peace of mind – A construction all risk insurance policy, by its nature, will cover many of the things you just didn’t think of on your own, and those things for which you can’t possibly plan.
+- Enhanced peace of mind – A construction business all risk insurance policy, by its nature, will cover many of the things you just didn’t think of on your own, and those things for which you can’t possibly plan.

 In other words, while you certainly must have solid, reliable general liability insurance to cover your business, it’s also a good idea to purchase comprehensive all risk insurance policy for each job.
 The policy cost is a small price to pay for plenty of added value, and better coverage when you’re on the job.